 TARGET: A Workforce Strategy is developed by June 2022 to implement workforce planning and talent management processes to identify and respond to current and future requirements and capabilities, ensuring skills and knowledge are acquired and transferred within the organisation.
 STATUS/KPI: In Progress.
 Work has commenced on the creation of an Employee Experience Strategy to algin with CCS Customer Experience Strategy which will enable the realisation of a Workforce Development Plan.
-COMMENT: The desired employee experience must first be determined to inform the detailed workforce development plan/strategy this will occur over the coming months.
+COMMENT: The desired employee experience must first be determined to inform the detailed workforce development plan/strategy, an employee experience survey is scheduled for Quarter 4.

-OBJECTIVE Our people have role clarity, receive regular feedback and have the capability to undertake their roles safely and effectively.
-TARGET: Each portfolio has a portfolio plan which enables line of sight to Our Community Plan and our Vision within 12 months of the adoption of Our Community Plan.
-STATUS/KPI: Completed.
+Our people have role clarity, receive regular feedback and have the capability to undertake their roles safely and effectively.

+Each portfolio has a portfolio plan which enables line of sight to Our Community Plan and our Vision within 12 months of the adoption of Our Community Plan.

+Completed.
 Portfolio plans developed.

-COMMENT: Business Units have developed portfolio plans that have outcomes that align with our Community Plan.
+Business Units have developed portfolio plans that have outcomes that align with our Community Plan.

-TADOLT TARGET: Employee development plans are reviewed and updated at least annually.
-STATUS/KPI: In progress - review to be undertaken in 2022.
-COMMENT: The redesign of employee development plans are necessary to align with the new organisational values and workforce capability based planning.
-A review will be undertaken in Q3 of 2022/23.
-TARGET: Feedback on our People Experience is sought at least quarterly from our workforce and improvement actions identified and implemented via our pulse survey.
-STATUS/KPI: In Progress.
+Employee development plans are reviewed and updated at least annually.

+In progress - review to be undertaken in 2022.

+The redesign of employee development plans are necessary to align with the new organisational values and workforce capability based planning.
+A review was undertaken in Q3 of 2022/23.
+A Project Plan has been developed to launch a new modern employee development framework.
+The first milestone of this project will be completed by end of Q4.

+Feedback on our People Experience is sought at least quarterly from our workforce and improvement actions identified and implemented via our pulse survey.

+In Progress.
 Our Pulse Survey is undertaken monthly.

-COMMENT: The combined Teamgage pulse survey results as at 31 September 2022 was 83, which incorporated results on the following metrics: Leader Support Working Environment Engagement Safety and Wellbeing Communication Collaboration Integrity Quality Employee Experience
+The combined TeamGage pulse survey results as of 31 March 2023 was 83, which incorporated results on the following metrics:

+- Leader Support

+- Working Environment

+- Engagement

+- Safety and Wellbeing

+- Communication

+- Collaboration

+- Integrity

+- Quality

+- Employee Experience